Mats77/WhoU-Backend/README.md

 //...sending the message...
 ```

 In case he still has enough messages left and no errors occur updating the database, a new request is executed to find the pushId of the user, that has to be notified.
 Finally the push notification is set up and sent.
-At tho current state of development we only support push notifications to android users, because we didn't have a possibility to test this on an iOS device.
+At the current state of development we only support push notifications to android users, because we didn't have a possibility to test this on an iOS device.
 Sending the push notification is done using the Google Cloud Messaging Service (GCM).
 Firstly the message object is created before it is filled with its payload and finally sent.

 ```js
 //creating message and sender object